aaron-boyd/aaron-boyd.github.io/strengths.md

 ---

 In Aaron's last coop is Northrop Grumman he achieved the accolade of "Top Performer".
 This means he performed in the top 10% of interns company-wide.
-Aaron believes this strength will keep him moving when work is dull and push him to succeed when work is difficult.
+Aaron believes this strength will keep him moving when work is dull and push him to succeed when work is difficult.Google

 ### Maximizer